childsb/glusterfs-hadoop-docs/ConfiguringHadoop1Ambari.markdown

 **Note: These instructions will only work on RHEL.
 Apache Ambari does not yet work on Fedora **

 These instructions will provide you step-by-step instructions for using Ambari to configure your Hadoop 1.x Cluster on top of GlusterFS.

-These instructions assume you have already installed and configured GlusterFS per this link (https://forge.gluster.org/hadoop/pages/Configuration)
+These instructions assume you have already [installed and configured GlusterFS](https://forge.gluster.org/hadoop/pages/Configuration)

 **Download the Ambari RPMS**